danweitzel/webpage/content/post/linuxsocialscience/index.md

 sudo apt install ./skypeforlinux-64.deb
 ```

+If you want to install Skype via Snap just run `sudo snap install skype`.

 ## Zoom

 Installing Zoom should also not be hard.
-You need to get the most recent deb installer file from the [Zoom website](https://support.zoom.us/hc/en-us/articles/204206269-Installing-or-updating-Zoom-on-Linux) and then install it
+You need to get the most recent deb installer file from the [Zoom website](https://support.zoom.us/hc/en-us/articles/204206269-Installing-or-updating-Zoom-on-Linux) and then install it:

 ```
 sudo apt install ./zoom_amd64.deb